 Where do I file a Complaint to Establish Paternity?

-A Complaint to Establish Paternity is filed in the Probate and Family Court covering the county where the child and one of the parents lives.
-If neither of the parents lives in the same county as the child, then the complaint is filed in the county where the child lives.
-But if the parents have been parties to a prior unmarried parents case and the case has not been dismissed, then the case can be filed wherer the earlier case was filed.
+File in the Probate and Family Court that covers the city where the child and one of the parents lives.
+If neither parents lives in the same county as the child, file in the county where the child lives.
+But if the parents have been parties to a prior unmarried parents case and the case has not been dismissed, then the case can be filed where the earlier case was filed.
 Find the Probate and Family Court in the right county.

 What are the fees and costs?